-4 ways to quick-charge your phone during a busy day
+4 ways to quickly charge your phone in a time crunch

-As our phones have become more and more powerful, with bigger and bigger displays, the battery packs inside them have only just managed to keep pace.
+As our phones have become more and more powerful, the battery packs inside them have only just managed to keep pace.
 It’s still not uncommon to be looking for a charger at the end of the day, no matter what make or model of phone you’ve got.

-On the most hectic days in your schedule, however, charging time will be at a minimum.
-If you’re running from meeting to meeting, for example, you may only have five minutes or so to plug in your phone before you have to move away from the outlet again.
-So you want to get the most battery power stored up in the shortest possible time.
+On the most hectic days, however, charging time will be at a minimum.
+If you’re running from place to place, for example, you may only have five minutes or so to plug in your phone before you have to leave your car or move away from the outlet you’re using.
+It becomes crucial to get the most battery power stored up in the shortest possible time.
 Follow these steps to quick-charge your phone during short intervals, and it should still have some life left when the day ends.

-One of the most effective ways of getting your phone to charge quickly, whether you’re hopping between meetings or about to dash for the train, is to limit the amount of power it draws while it charges.
-And one of the best ways to do that is to hit the Airplane Mode button as soon as you plug it in.
+One of the most effective ways to charge your phone quickly is to limit the amount of power it draws while it charges.
+And one of the best ways to do that is to hit the airplane mode button as soon as you plug it in.

 This makes more of a difference than you might think.
-Without the draw of checking wireless connections, updating apps with alerts, and straining to stay connected to its cellular network, your phone draws much less power than normal.
+When your phone isn’t checking wireless connections, updating apps with alerts, and straining to stay connected to its cellular network, it draws much less power than normal.

-Think of charging your phone as being like filling a bath—the bath’s going to fill up with water a lot quicker if there aren’t any leaks in it and the drain is firmly plugged.
-There’s the obvious downside that you won’t receive any messages or calls while your phone is in Airplane Mode, but if you’re only charging it for a few minutes, it’s well worth the sacrifice.
+Think of charging your phone as being like filling a bath: the tub’s going to fill up with water a lot quicker if there aren’t any leaks in it and the drain is firmly plugged.
+There’s the obvious downside that you won’t receive any messages or calls while your phone is in airplane mode, but it’s well worth the sacrifice if you’re only charging it for a few minutes.

-In fact you might want to leave your device in Airplane Mode even after you’ve finished charging it up.
-The battery’s going to drain much slower if your phone’s cut off from the outside world.
-And as an added bonus, you’re less likely to get interrupted during a meeting.
-You might find you don’t need to check Twitter that much after all…
+In fact, you might want to leave your device in airplane mode even after you’ve finished charging it up.
+The battery will drain much slower if your phone’s cut off from the outside world.
+And as an added bonus, you’re less likely to get interrupted during a meeting or tempted during a drive.
+You might find you don’t need to check Twitter that much after all.

 2. Don’t check your phone

-We’ve mentioned Airplane Mode, but actually, anything that you normally do to save battery power while you’re out and about will also improve charging times when your phone’s plugged in.
+Beyond airplane mode, anything you normally do to save battery power while you’re out and about will also improve charging time when your phone’s plugged in.
 That includes resisting the temptation to check your phone every five minutes to see how high the battery level has risen.

-Those big, bright displays on modern-day smartphones are pretty demanding as far as battery life goes, so resist the temptation to check for alerts or indeed do anything else with your phone while it’s being topped up.
-Plug it in, then forget about it until you need to head out again (or go down the hall to the next meeting).
+Those big, bright displays on modern-day smartphones are pretty demanding as far as battery life goes, so resist the temptation to check for alerts or really do anything with your phone while it’s being topped up.
+Plug it in, then forget about it until you need to head out again.

-If you can’t bring yourself to put your phone in Airplane Mode (see above), then another option is to put it face down on a desk and mute notification sounds, so you’ll be less tempted to pick it up and start flicking through your emails.
-Ten minutes of interrupted charging will get your battery to a much higher level than ten minutes of charging while web browsing and making calls to colleagues.
+If you can’t bring yourself to put your phone in airplane mode (see above), another option is to put it facedown and mute notification sounds, so you’ll be less tempted to pick it up and start flicking through your emails.
+Ten minutes of uninterrupted charging will get your battery to a much higher level than 10 minutes of charging while web browsing and making calls to colleagues.

-The same rule applies for anything that’s going to put demands on your phone’s battery, so no gaming, watching movies, streaming audio, or flicking through your photo albums while the phone’s plugged in.
-If you’ve found a few minutes to charge your phone then you might well be looking for a distraction—but read a book instead.
+The same rule applies for anything that will strain your phone’s battery, so no gaming, watching movies, streaming audio, or scrolling through your photo albums while the phone’s plugged in.
+If you’ve found a few minutes to charge your phone, you might truly be looking for a distraction—read a book instead.

 3. Plug into a wall socket

-Being able to charge your phone from a laptop is of course very handy if you don’t have a wall socket nearby.
-But the amount of juice your phone’s going to get from a USB socket is nothing compared to what a wall socket can offer—though exact rates vary depending on the tech involved.
+Being able to charge your phone from a laptop is, of course, very handy if you don’t have a wall socket nearby.
+But the amount of juice your phone’s going to get from a USB port is nothing compared to what a wall outlet can offer—though exact rates vary depending on the tech involved.

 It’s also a good idea to stick to the charger bundled with your phone, or at least a reputable replacement, where you can.
 Chances are this cable has been manufactured to get your device charged up as efficiently as possible, and third-party replacements may not be pumping your phone’s battery with as much juice as it can handle.